Tuesday, 7 July 2020

 I discovered that working on a batch of files in a fashion akin to the word pad effect it was possible to use basic text manipulation on the command line thus opening up a wider range of sorting and manipulation and possibilities for glitching

-The most complicated method is to treat the files as text but to protect the header and footer (which tells whatever program is accessing it what kind of a file it is and how to read) it by stripping those away and re-adding at the end of the process .
+The most complicated method is to treat the files as text but to protect the header and footer (which tells whatever program is accessing it what kind of a file it is and how to read it) by stripping those away and re-adding at the end of the process .
 To do that I take a sample header and footer from a single file in the batch ( given that the batch are all of the same size and type and as near to raw as possible ) .
 Its probably good practice to have your source, intermediate and destination folders setup ( you need 3 folders to avoid overwriting existing files and thus rendering them useless) – so redirect or copy paste the header and footer into the destination folder to avoid overwriting or accident ) .

 To get the header – do ‘head -n 5 somefile.extension > head.extension’